A Confidential Computing Transparency Framework for a Comprehensive Trust Chain: User study

 \subsection{User perceptions}

-In addition to quantitative data, we aimed to gain a deeper understanding of participants' perceptions and beliefs about the transparency levels.
+In addition to quantitative data, we aimed to gain a deeper understanding of participants' perceptions and beliefs about transparency levels.
 To achieve this, we included an open-ended question asking participants to elaborate on their rationale behind their choices, allowing them to discuss any or all of the transparency levels freely.
 We manually analysed the answers to the open-ended question by first removing non-informative answers that do not address the question (e.g.``I was honest'', ``Personal experience'') or do not provide reasoning relating to any specific transparency level (e.g. ``All seem very safe'', ``I would rather trust my data to machines than to people'').

-We started with 369 answers; after removing 185 empty or non-informative answers, we manually annotated the remaining 184 answers to extract the main themes.
+We started with (738) answers and, after removing (452) empty or non-informative answers, we manually annotated the remaining (286) answers to extract the main themes.
 We used an iterative inductive approach, allowing themes to emerge from the data until saturation is achieved and no new themes are identified.
 Finally, two annotators independently classified the participants' answers into the theme classes.
 The Cohen's $\kappa$ agreement score was 0.82 (almost perfect agreement), with any disagreements later discussed and resolved.

-Participant responses supported the quantitative results, expressing a strong dislike for no transparency (49 answers), believing that unreviewed systems can have vulnerabilities or that the app developer might hide something.
-No answers defended unreviewed systems, however several responses noted reviewing is imperfect as humans make mistakes.
+Participants in both \lowdetail\ and \highdetail\ variants highlighted a similar set of reasons, with roughly equal frequencies.
+We therefore present them jointly, unless specified otherwise.
+Participant responses supported the quantitative results, expressing a strong dislike for no transparency (35\% of all annotated answers), believing that unreviewed systems can have vulnerabilities or that the app developer might hide something.
+No answers defended unreviewed systems, however several responses noted reviewing is imperfect as humans make mistakes or that they are satisfied with no review.